qileilove/capybaraDemo-1/README.md

 The directory `demo` is mounted into the docker container under the directory `/capybara`, giving the tools in the container access to all of the cucumber/capybara test files defined in `demo`.

-The script `demo/runCucmber.sh` is executed from within docker.
+The script `runCucmber.sh` is executed from within docker.
 It handles any runtime setup (such as starting Xvfb if necessary), and then executes cucumber.

 A report of the test execution is written to `demo/output`.